JohnAnderson777/Notes/computer-science.md

   - easy maintain & change
   - faster sorting/searching

+ACID - guarantee database transactions processed reliably
-ACID - Atomicity - all changes as if single operation - all done or none done
+- Atomicity - all changes as if single operation - all done or none done
 - Consistency: automatic consequence of atomicity
 - Isolation - other transactions invisible to other transactions - independent
 - Durability - changes not undone